llynxai/agents/README.md

 </br>

-# Vector DB
+# Tool Database

-In addition to the Llynx api we utilize Pinecone for our vector database.
-This allows us to match an Action to a specific api and schema.
-In the future we may return our matching in the Llynx api itself but for the time being a seperate db will need to be created or you can use an alternative to determining how you want to select which api to use based on what the api returns.
-Our vector database of choice is Pinecone.
+In addition to the LLynx API we utilize a tool database to match an Action to a specific API and schema.
+This database contains an extensible number of tools and these tools can be mapped to individual users.
+Our database of choice is Pinecone, but there are several others to choose from including Weaviate, Chroma, and more.

 </br>

-# Oauth
+# OAuth

-For a lot of APIs oauth is needed to be able to make requests on behalf of the users.
-To use the currently built agents you will need to enable Oauth for `Google`, `Microsoft`, and `Zoom`.
+For many APIs OAuth is required to authenticate users into their tools and for the application to be able to make requests on behalf of those users.
+We provide example OAuth documentation for `Google`, `Microsoft`, and `Zoom`.

 </br>